dgarijo/Widoco/README.md

 Browser problems
 ==========
 The result of executing Widoco is an html file.
-If you test the file locally, it will NOT work on Chrome (but will work on Firefox and Internet Explorer).
-However if you place the file on a server, it will work correctly for all the browsers (this is because Chrome doesn't allow doesn't allow XMLHttpRequest without HTTP).
+We have tested it in Mozilla, IE and Chrome, and when the page is stored in a server all the browsers work correctly.
+If you view the file locally, we recommend you to use Mozilla Firefox (or Internet Explorer, if you must).
+Google Chrome will not show the contents correctly, as it doesn't allow  XMLHttpRequest without HTTP.
+If you want to view the page locally with Google Chrome you have two possibilities:

+a) Place the file in a server and access it via its URL (for example, put it in dropbox and access through its public url).

+b) Execute Chrome with the following commands (Thanks to Alejandro Fernandez Carrera):

+(WIN) chrome.exe --allow-file-access-from-files,

+(OSX) open /Applications/Google\ Chrome.app/ --args --allow-file-access-from-files

+(UNX) /usr/bin/google-chrome --allow-file-access-from-files

 Encoding issues
 ==========